just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Artificial-Intelligence-and-Machine-Learning.rst

       </p>
       <h5>Machine Learning: </h5>
       <ul>
-    <li>In this video two Googlers, Nat and Lo, interview a couple of Google AI researchers who describe <a href="https://www.youtube.com/watch?time_continue=1&amp;v=bHvf7Tagt18" target="_blank">how <span class="hover vocab yui-wk-div" data-id='machine learning'>machine learning</span> works</a>.
+    <li>In this video two Googlers, Nat and Lo, interview a couple of Google <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> researchers who describe <a href="https://www.youtube.com/watch?time_continue=1&amp;v=bHvf7Tagt18" target="_blank">how <span class="hover vocab yui-wk-div" data-id='machine learning'>machine learning</span> works</a>.
 This video was made as part of their "20% project".
 One of the cool features of working at Google and other technology companies is that employees get to spend part of their time (1 day per week in this case) working on projects that they themselves choose.
         </li>
     <li>The <a href="https://www.youtube.com/watch?time_continue=1&amp;v=tiwVMrTLUWg" target="_blank">Google Self-Driving Car</a> is an example of the research being done by car industry researchers to create fully autonomous vehicles.
 As the video points out, an autonomous vehicle is much different than the computer-assisted vehicles that are currently available today.
         </li>
-    <li>Computer vision is a long-standing AI research area.
+    <li>Computer vision is a long-standing <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> research area.
 In this TED talk, Wei-wei Li from Stanford University describes how she used <span class="hover vocab yui-wk-div" data-id='machine learning'>machine learning</span> and crowd source to to <a href="https://www.youtube.com/watch?time_continue=1&amp;v=tiwVMrTLUWg" target="_blank">teach a computer to understand pictures</a>.
         </li>
     <li>The <a href="https://machinelearningforkids.co.uk/" target="_blank">machinelearningforkids.co.uk/</a> site uses IBM's <span class="hover vocab yui-wk-div" data-id='machine learning'>machine learning</span> processors online to train and use models in Scratch and in an App Inventor extension.
 Using these materials does require setting up accounts with IBM and some set up time.</li>
     </ul>